 OTHER PLACES TO EXPLORE IN THE AREA.

 Pismo Beach is about a 20-minute drive from SLO and offers some amazing low key *albeit chilly* beaches in California.
-Pismo is great to go for a bite, they have some great beachfront hotels, and a number of beach activities to partake in like riding Dune Buggies through sand dunes!
+This place is great to go for a bite.
+They have some great beachfront hotels, and a number of beach activities to partake in.
+Like riding Dune Buggies through sand dunes!

 Located about 30 minutes south of SLO is one of my absolute favorite small towns in California, Los Alamos.
-Los Alamos is like a little western town going through a bit of a renaissance, and here you’ll find some incredible restaurants, bars, and of course wineries.
-I wrote a “mini-guide” to Los Alamos in a recent Instagram post, I highly recommend you check it out HERE!
+Los Alamos is like a little western town going through a bit of a renaissance.
+And here you’ll find some incredible restaurants, bars, and of course wineries.
+I wrote a “mini-guide” to Los Alamos in a recent Instagram post.
+So I highly recommend you check it out HERE!
 It’s a great town to stop in on your way into SLO or your way home to LA.

 If there’s one landmark in the Central Coast that is prided upon by all, it would be Hearst Castle, which is actually located about 40 minutes north of SLO in an amazing and cozy little beach town called Cambria.
 If you haven’t visited Hearst Castle – it’s an absolute must!
 I’ve been a dozen times and it never gets old.
 After your tour of the estate, stick around and explore downtown Cambria a bit!